ellebell84/gw2_grivas_leparski_poppenwimer_soto/README.md

-# gw2_grivas_leparski_poppenwimer_soto
+ OVERVIEW

- HTML5 Coded Webpage - Convert to a Responsive Page
+ PROJECT PART 2: HTML5 Coded Webpage - Convert to a Responsive Page

 DESCRIPTION
 Using the site you created in Group Work 1, you will use media queries to convert the page into a responsive site.